Overcoming Addictions

 Just because something feels good doesn’t mean it actually is good.
 Remember, Satan offers pleasure in exchange for losing control, but ultimately this is a lie, and you are left with neither happiness nor control.
 Let our personality control our bodies, rather than our bodies control our personality.

 Ending addictions only out of fear of God leads to loophole-seeking.
 Stop this, it isn’t fooling anyone and it certainly won’t make you happy.
 Nevertheless, your subconscious will try very hard to convince you that the addiction brings happiness.
-Therefore, you must outsmart your subconscious animal mind and find the courage to truly change.
+Therefore, you must outsmart your subconscious animal mind and find the strength to truly change.

 One common excuse is that giving in is OK because it is the last time.
 But then you find a reason to have a new last time, endlessly repeating.
 How many times will this fool you?
 Satan also tempts us to think that it doesn’t matter, but of course ending addictions matters – after all this is the welfare of our souls!

 Satan leads to addiction gradually—halfway, then halfway again—until only a tiny gap remains, at which point it feels insignificant to make the final cross.
 He does this by whispering that going halfway will satisfy our lusts without any harm, telling us that it can’t hurt because it is just a little.
 But the truth is the opposite: at the halfway point, we become even more tempted to give in to the point where thinking shifts from rational to animalistic, driven by instinct, not true happiness.
-Worse, as we approach addiction, Satan can distort our perception, making evil seem good.
-This may explain addiction’s perverse nature—demonic entities naturally take pleasure from them.
-So don’t go halfway!
-Satisfying lusts never works – instead strive for abstinence which eventually will completely kill off these lusts.
-Remember, pride blocks recovery.
-It tells you you’re already good, don’t need change, and deserve extra pleasure—justifying the addiction.

 Giving up is another temptation.
 Satan wants you to believe your feelings will never end, trapping you in sadness until you give in.
 This lie can hypnotize those used to giving up—knowing addiction is bad but feeling powerless to stop it (learned helplessness).
 But that’s false – eventually addictive urges do end (“this too shall pass”) and eventually you will be able to feel life satisfaction without giving in.
 Wake up oh sleeper (Ephesians 5:14)!
 You have freedom (Helaman 14:30-31)!
 Countless people have overcome addictions, and so can you.